maibennett/sta235/exampleSite/content/Syllabus/contact/_index.en.md

 |------------|----------|----------|--------------|
 | Dr. Magdalena Bennett   | <a href="mailto:m.bennett@austin.utexas.edu">m.bennett@austin.utexas.edu</a>   | CBA 6.476   | Tue: 3:30-5:30 PM <br /> Thu: 3:30-5:30 PM|

-**Office hours will be held in-person on a first-come-first-served basis**.
+**Office hours will be held in-person on a first-come-first-serve basis**.
 However, given that we are still in a pandemic, I encourage you to reach out to schedule a virtual appointment if you are not feeling well.

 Teaching assistants may be emailed at their official UT email and will hold office hours based on the schedule below.